 The Coromandel Peninsula is home to many artists and crafts people, so on your holiday the arts and crafts trail is a great way to follow the peninsula from one side to the other.
 All around the Coromandel Peninsula are small museums and places of interest to stop and visit.

 Travel over to Hot Water Beach and there is a geothermal hot spring which bubbles up through the sand.
 At low tide you can dig your own natural hot spa pool!
 There are shovels available for hire at the local shop.

 Guides will take you into the interior to view the remnants of the gold mining, logging days and some of the huge kauri that still remain.
 Learn about the colourful history and the life people led.

 You can take a cruise to see the offshore islands.
 Go swimming, snorkeling, fishing or take a sea kayaking trip to Cathedral Cove.
 On the Coromandel Peninsula there are a range of walks from short day walks to overnight treks, both along the Coromandel Coast, and inland in the Coromandel Forest Park.

 Auckland - Thames - Coromandel - Whitianga - Whangamata - Matamata - Rotorua: This bicycle tour starts from Auckland and starts with a short transfer to avoid the busy Auckland traffic.
 Your bike route follows the quieter country...

-From Rotorua: Come and experience the breathtaking beauty of the Coromandel that most people never see!
-Jagged mountain peaks, stunning coastal views, waterfalls, abandoned gold mines and glistening white sand beaches make this a...
+From Rotorua or Thames: Come and experience the breathtaking beauty of the Coromandel that most people never see!
+Jagged mountain peaks, stunning coastal views, waterfalls, abandoned gold mines and glistening white sand beaches make...

 From Auckland: Experience Coromandel Peninsula, a favourite holiday destination for many New Zealanders.
 Its amazing landscape consists of a mountainous, forest-covered backbone, with the Pacific Ocean on the east, and the sheltered...